 Do you run prenatal classes?

-Yes, you can join us for prenatal Pilates on Wednesdays at 11.30am and Saturday mornings at 8.00am.
+Yes, you can join us for prenatal Pilates on Thursday evening at 6pm and Saturday mornings at 8.00am.
 Another option is you can join one of our group equipment classes, where you can following your own programme tailored by the instructor for you and your needs.